nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer/nuxeo-enhanced-viewer-release-notes.md

 </div>

 In a nutshell, this new version includes the following changes:
- - Several optimisations on how files are streamed, renditions performances, scalability, monitoring, logs
+ - Several optimisations on how files are streamed, renditions performances, scalability
  - UX improvements on the sticky notes, arrows, and annotation left section
  - “Download with FDF annotations” feature is enabled by default (annotations are seen as Adobe annotations when viewing the document in Adobe Reader)
  - Sound can now be turned off when annotating a video